Macrometacorp/docs/docs/cep/reference/functions/adhoc/adhoc.md

 2. This application accumulates all the data for one minute in the named window `SampleAdhocQueryInputTableOneMinTimeWindow` Named window allows other application to query data in realtime.

-3. Run the adhoc query on the `SampleAdhocQueryInputTableOneMinTimeWindow`
+3. Run the ad hoc query on the `SampleAdhocQueryInputTableOneMinTimeWindow`
 	Query:
 		select * from SampleAdhocQueryInputTableOneMinTimeWindow